bwr0835/pyxrfpower/README.md

 $ python pyxrfpwr_launcher.py
 ```

-# Instruction Manuals and Additional Documentation
+# Instruction Manual and Additional Documentation

 A manual for how to use PyXRFPower can be found inside the PyXRFPower repository: `pyxrfpwr_im.docx`